sentinel-hub/eo-grow-examples/GEM/docs/continuous_monitoring.md

 ![Conflict Pre-Warning Use-case](figs/conflict_pre-warning_use-case.png)

-The slide sequence describes:
+The image sequence above delineates the following approach:
- * The first map provides an overview of the countries most largely affected by floods in the past years, which showcases Niger as a region heavily affected by such issues;
+ * The first image/map provides an overview of the countries most largely affected by floods in the past years, which showcases Niger as a region heavily affected by such issues;
  * When focusing on Niger, thanks to the continuous monitoring of GEM, the areas prone to flooding can be identified and anomalies can be extracted automatically, leading to a better